-None of these three employees will step out onto the balcony step.
+Exactly one of these three employees will step out onto the balcony b.
+Control sentence:

-None of these three employees will step out onto the balcony to do this:
+Exactly one of these three employees will step out onto the balcony to do this:

 c.
 Target universal inference:

 For each of these three employees, if they were to step out onto the balcony, it would be to smoke a cigarette.